eq

 Pages need identities

-Titles + meta descriptions
+Titles + meta

-Every key page gets a clear title and description—so Google (and humans) know what it’s for.
+Every key page gets a clear title and description — so Google and humans know what it's for.

 Catalog needs structure